KxSystems/docs/docs/ml/toolkit/graph/graph.md

 # :fontawesome-solid-share-alt: Graph

-As outlined [here](index.md) the graph structure described and outlined below follows the basic structure of a directed mathematical graph consisting of nodes which contain the core functionality of a pipeline and edges which describe the connections between nodes.
+As outlined [here](index.md) the graph structure described below follows the basic structure of a directed mathematical graph consisting of nodes which contain the core functionality of a pipeline and edges which describe the connections between nodes.
 The image below shows a basic representation of a graph containing multiple nodes connected together by relevant edges within this structure

 ![Basic Graph](./imgs/pipeline_example_confluence.png)

 ## Structure

-Prior to the outline of functionality which describes the method by which a user can generate, update and remove components of a graph a number of notes on the structure of these components must be outlined
+Prior to the description of the functionality which allows a user can generate, update and remove components of a graph, a number notes on the technical aspects on the structure of these components must be outlined

 ### Functional node

 A functional node as defined in this library is a dictionary containing 3 constituent parts,

-1. Inputs: There are two accepted forms of entry which can be provided in this case
+1. Inputs: This is either
 	1. A singular character representing the data type of input in the case of a node recieving a single input
 	2. A dictionary mapping a named parameter input to its associated type
-2. Outputs: There are two accepted forms of entry which can be provided in this case
+2. Outputs: This is either
 	1. A singular character representing the data type of output in the case of a node returning a single output
 	2. A dictionary mapping a named output to its associated type
 3. Function: This is a function containing the logic to be executed by the node.
 This function should take as input the same number of inputs as defined by the inputs key of the node dictionary and return either a single value of any type in the case of a single return or a dictionary with keys which map to the outputs key of the node dictionary.